Applications

 The PACE Applications Program will engage two groups:

-• Community of Practice – People who are familiar with NASA products and routinely use satellite remote sensing data in processes or decision support.
-Early Adopters are part of this community.
+- Community of Practice – People who are familiar with NASA products and routinely use satellite remote sensing data in processes or decision support.
+Sign up by joining the PACE Community Mailing List.

 Satellite Data Applications